nmarcopo/showdownSync/README.md

 - [x] Hide the injected code from view
 - [ ] Fix Javascript error when running `room.update()` without teambuilder open
 - [x] Check to make sure we haven't [exceeded limits](https://developer.chrome.com/extensions/storage#properties) in Chrome sync
+- [ ] Refresh restore list with button
+- [x] Show user's account info so they can make sure they're syncing to the same account
+- [ ] Icons in the "restore" list are wrong.

 ## Release history

+- 0.1.3: Ensure limits haven't been exceeded for sync storage
 - 0.1.2: Added option to force an update if not already downloaded
 - 0.1.1: Fix bug when user backs up team while editing it, update logo
 - 0.1.0: Initial release